mazhekin/Time-Tracker-Angular-Application/README.md

-# Template Application
+# Angular Application for tracking time intervals

-##(Starting point for create single page angular application)

 ## Quick Start
 Clone this repo and run the content locally